-The plugin changes out default WordPress pagination with more functional and customisation rich options that includes next and previous links and page numbers.
-Feel free to set a drop down menu (via settings) or customise the text of your pagination per component.
+The plugin changes out default WordPress pagination with more functional and customization-rich options that includes next and previous links and page numbers.
+Feel free to set a drop-down menu (via settings) or customize the text of your pagination per component.

 5. WP SUPER CACHE

-This plugin is all about giving your readers a great experience and maximising the chance they’ll return for more.
+This plugin is all about giving your readers a great experience and maximizing the chance they’ll return for more.
 It’s no good having a super flashy site with great content if it runs like an arthritic snail.
-Super Cache works by generating static html files from your blog, and delivering a lighter, less expensive experience to all visitors who are not logged in, or left a comment on your blog.
+Super Cache works by generating static HTML files from your blog and delivering a lighter, less expensive experience to all visitors who are not logged in, or left a comment on your blog.